d-simmons925/MERN_Calendar/README.md

 # MERN Calendar

-This project converts Portexe's react calendar(which can be found here https://github.com/portexe/ReactCalendar) into a full stack CRUD application.
+This project converts Portexe's react calendar( which can be found here: https://github.com/portexe/ReactCalendar) into a full stack CRUD application.
 I also changed some of the css to make the calendar responsive so it can work on mobile devices.

 # Tech used